nanoc/nanoc/README.md

   such as ERB, Markdown, Haml, …
 * `helpers` contains helpers, which provide functionality some sites may find useful, such as the blogging and tagging helpers
-* `tasks` contains rake tasks that perform a variety of functions such as validating HTML and CSS, uploading compiled files, …

 The namespaces (modules) are organised like this: